Changfeng1992/SiFei/index.md

 ### Teaching

 In 2022.9, I give a mini-course on K3 surface at [BICMR](https://bicmr.pku.edu.cn/content/show/70-2771.html).
-Noetes for the course will be posted later
+Noetes for the course will be posted later.
+<a href=" https://changfeng1992.github.io/SiFei/Lect1.pdf" target="_blank">Lecture 1.</a>;
+<a href=" https://changfeng1992.github.io/SiFei/Lect2.pdf" target="_blank">Lecture 2.</a>;
 ### Useful Links

 Enumarative geometers: